wdelfuego/nova-calendar/README.md

 <h1 align="center">Event calendar for Laravel Nova 4</h1>

+<p align="center">An event calendar that displays Nova resources or other time-related data in your Nova 4 project on a monthly calendar view that adapts nicely to clear and dark mode.</p>

 ![The design of the calendar in both clear and dark mode](https://github.com/wdelfuego/nova-calendar/blob/main/resources/doc/screenshot.jpg?raw=true)

-<p align="center">An event calendar that displays Nova resources or other time-related data in your Nova 4 project on a monthly calendar view that adapts nicely to clear and dark mode.</p>
+This calendar tool for Nova 4 shows existing Nova resources and, if you want, dynamically generated events, but comes without database migrations or Eloquent models itself.
+This is considered a feature.
+Your project is expected to already contain certain Nova resources for Eloquent models with `DateTime` fields or some other source of time-related data that can be used to generate the calendar events displayed to the end user.

+For any problems you might run into, please [open an issue](https://github.com/wdelfuego/nova-calendar/issues).
+For feature requests, please upvote or open a [feature request discussion](https://github.com/wdelfuego/nova-calendar/discussions/categories/ideas-feature-requests).
+Developers who are interested in working together on this tool are highly welcomed.

 # Installation
 ```sh